 - Material will get more challenging as we go through the semester.
 Because of this, you may need to spend more time studying material that is covered later in the semester versus material covered earlier in the semester. - A good portion of your grade depends on being present during lecture and during recitation.
 Do not assume the recitation instructors will re-teach the material that is covered during lecture.
-The recitation instructors assume you have attended lecture.
+The recitation instructors assume you have attended lecture, and lab activities are constructed so as to build on what is discussed in lecture and what you read in your textbook.
 If you have to miss a lecture, it is up to you to get notes from a classmate, or to talk with your lecture instructor about what you missed.
-Recitation is a time for you to apply what you have learned in lecture and to ask questions about material that is confusing or unclear. - Take advantage of opportunities to participate in class discussion and to ask questions.
+Recitation is a time for you to apply what you have learned in lecture and to ask questions about material that is confusing or unclear.

+- Take advantage of opportunities to participate in class discussion and to ask questions.
 If you find that you do not feel comfortable asking questions in front of your peers, please contact us via email, or come to see us during our office hours or Tutor Room hours. - This is NOT a math class, but some math will be used in the course, and we have a Mathematics Review Guide posted on our Carmen course site (see the Other Resources section) if you are concerned about your math skills.
-This is a critical thinking class.
-Our goal is to help you make wise and educated decisions at work and in life.
-We definitely recognize that some of you might be nervous about the course, but we want you to know that we are here to help you. - Your peers can be an excellent source of information.
-We encourage you to collaborate with your peers on certain course assignments (e.g., homework and lab activities) and to help each other, but keep in mind that you must submit your own individual work, and you must work independently on all exams.

-• We strongly encourage you to avoid working on assignments until the very last minute.
-We want to help you if you run into problems, but it can be challenging for us to help if you do not ask questions in a timely manner.
-Note a General Questions discussion forum has been set up on Carmen (see a link by clicking on Discussions on the left-hand side of the page) for you to post questions outside of class time if you need extra help.
+This is a critical thinking class, and our goal is to help you make wise and educated decisions at work and in life.
+We definitely recognize that some of you might be nervous about the course, but we want you to know that we are here to help you. - We encourage you to collaborate with your peers on certain course assignments (e.g., homework and lab activities) and to help each other, but keep in mind that you must submit your own individual work, and you must work independently on all exams. - Please avoid working on assignments until the very last minute.
+It can be challenging for us to help if you do not ask questions in a timely manner.
+A General Questions discussion forum has been set up on Carmen (see a link by clicking on Discussions on the left-hand side of the page) for you to post questions outside of class time if you need extra help.